 Teaching for Mastery

-- Work Groups (sometimes known as Teacher Research Groups or TRGs), led by classroom-based Mastery Specialists, involving six or seven local primary schools.
-These networks provide professional development and specialist support to schools, enabling the introduction of teaching for mastery in a sustainable way.
+Sometimes known as Teacher Research Groups or TRGs, Development Work Groups involve a small number of local schools coming together to collaborate on professional development.
+They are led by classroom-based Mastery Specialists.
+The Work Groups provide professional development and specialist support to schools, enabling the introduction of teaching for mastery in a sustainable way.
 By the summer of 2023, more than 10,000 primary schools will receive training and develop practice in this way.
-Maths Hubs are currently (spring term 2019) welcoming applications from schools wishing to get involved in this programme in 2019/20.
-Full details available on the NCETM website.
+Maths Hubs are currently welcoming applications from schools wishing to get involved in this programme in 2019/20.
+Full details are available on the NCETM Mastery Opportunities page.